 “My philosophy is that worrying means you suffer twice.”

 ― J.K.
 Rowling

 If you find yourself constantly ruminating, catch those thoughts and stop it now!
-It’s important more than ever to be present in the moment, looking after our physical and mental wellbeing, being kind to yourself and others, and support each other where possible.
+It’s important more than ever to be present at the moment, look after our physical and mental wellbeing, being kind to yourself and others, and support each other where possible.

 “When you are at peace, you are living in the present.”

 Social media plays a big part of our lives.
 It helps us stay connected in many ways.
-But during this period of time you might find yourself spending more time scrolling through the gram or the TL, experiencing a sense of FOMO (fear of missing out) and information overload which might be a bit too much for you right at about now!
-It’s important to be more conscious of how we’re using social media and the impacts on your emotional and physical wellbeing.
+But during this period of time, you might find yourself spending more time scrolling through the gram or the TL, experiencing a sense of FOMO (fear of missing out) and information overload which might be a bit too much for you right at about now!
+It’s important to be more conscious of how we’re using social media and its impacts on our emotional and physical wellbeing.

 If you are currently experiencing anxiety, panic or stress, here are some practical tips for you:

 1. Mute words and people who are spreading false or unhelpful information from your social media.
 You can normally do this with most social media platforms by going to your privacy settings.